Some questions and answers about Maria Sharapova's return

-Even with eight of the world's top 10 players in the main draw, an unranked rival is grabbing all the headlines at an indoor clay-court event this week.
+Even with eight of the world's top 10 women in the Porsche Grand Prix, an unranked rival is grabbing all the headlines this week.

 The five-time Grand Slam champion and former No. 1 will have to rebuild her ranking from scratch, as only tournament results over the preceding 12 months count toward the WTA rankings.

-With Serena Williams and Madison Keys the only top-10 players missing, the event starts with Sharapova still in the final days of her suspension.
+With Serena Williams and Madison Keys the only top-10 players missing, the indoor clay event started on Monday with Sharapova in the final days of her suspension.
 But the wild card for the three-time winner is hardly a surprise as the Russian is a long-term brand ambassador for the sports car manufacturer backing the tournament.

 Some questions and answers about Sharapova's return: